9. Short Constant Instructions

 Short constant format instructions hold a constant source operand used to modify the destination register.

-When used for truncation or sign extension, the constant gives the count of bits in a field, from 1 to 16 where zero encodes 16.
-For a b-bit field, bit numbers run from 0 to b–1, so the high bit number is b–1.
+When used for truncation or sign extension, the constant gives the count of bits to be preserved, from 1 to 16 where zero encodes 16.
+The bits of a b-bit field are numbered from 0 to b–1, so the highest bit preserved is numbered b–1.

 if src = 0